The IGFA Light Tackle Invitational

 - Four anglers per team/boat, per day are permitted, with no restrictions.

 - Professional offshore captains and crew members are not permitted to be registered anglers.
 The tournament will evaluate this on a case by case basis.

 - A maximum of four lines (with hooks) are permitted at any one time.
 An unlimited amount of hookless baits or teasers are allowed.

 - “J” hooks may be used on artificial lures only.

-- Natural baits must be deployed with non-offset circle hooks.
+- Natural baits (alive or dead) must be deployed with only a single, non-offset circle hook.

 - Species released

 - Live bait or dead bait confirmation

 The tournament score keeper will then verify your information by announcement and give you a release time, which must be recorded on your daily catch report and turned in at the end of the fishing day, with your video evidence.
 If you lose your fish prior to release (i.e. jump-off, pulled hook, etc.) please inform the tournament score keeper as soon as possible.

 All billfish must be released to qualify.
 A billfish is considered released when: a) the swivel between the mainline or double line and leader hits the rod tip, b) the mate grabs the leader or, c) the wind-on leader comes through the rod tip.